Red Lobster seeks bankruptcy protection days after closing dozens of restaurants - KESQ

 Red Lobster said it will use the bankruptcy proceedings to simplify its operations, close restaurants and pursue a sale.
 As part of the filings, Red Lobster has entered into a so-called “stalking horse” agreement, meaning it plans to sell its business to an entity formed and controlled by its lenders.

+In recent years, Red Lobster has been struggling with increasing competition from fast casual chains like Chipotle and Panera as well as rising lease and labor costs.
+Its all-you-can eat deals for shrimp and lobster, which it has offered for decades, also became increasingly expensive.

 The Orlando, Florida-based chain was founded by Bill Darden, who wanted to make seafood restaurants more accessible and affordable for families.
-Darden sold Red Lobster to General Mills in 1970.
-General Mills later went on to form Darden Restaurants, which owns Olive Garden and other chains, and spun the company off in 1995.

-In recent years, Red Lobster has been struggling with increasing competition from fast casual chains like Chipotle as well as rising lease and labor costs.
-Its all-you-can eat deals for shrimp and lobster also became increasingly expensive.
+Darden got his start in the restaurant business in Waycross, Georgia, in 1938, when he opened The Green Frog.
+He boldly refused to segregate the restaurant’s patrons, which went against state laws at the time.
+When he opened the first Red Lobster near Orlando in 1968, he again invited customers to sit anywhere they chose.

 “We knew the price was cheap, but the idea was to bring more traffic in the restaurants,” Ludovic Garnier, the chief financial officer of Thai Union Group, Red Lobster’s former co-owner, said in an earnings call with investors.

 Garnier said the deal did work, and restaurant traffic increased.
 But more guests opted for the $20 deal than Red Lobster expected, Garnier said, adding “we don’t earn a lot of money at $20.”
-For the first nine months of 2023, Thai Union Group — which is one of the world’s largest seafood suppliers — reported a $19 million share of loss from Red Lobster.
+For the first nine months of 2023, Thai Union Group reported a $19 million share of loss from Red Lobster.

 In January, Thai Union Group announced its intention to exit its minority investment in Red Lobster.
 CEO Thiraphong Chansiri said the COVID-19 pandemic, industry headwinds and rising operating costs had hit the dining chain hard and caused “prolonged negative financial contributions to Thai Union and its shareholders.”